Electric Cars Take 96% Of Norway Market In January - UrduPoint

 Electric Cars Take 96% Of Norway Market In January

-According to the Norwegian Public Roads Administration (OFV), electric vehicles accounted for 95.8 percent of new cars registered last month.
+According to the Norwegian Road Federation (OFV), electric vehicles accounted for 95.8 percent of new cars registered last month.

 Including rechargeable hybrid models, the share of electric cars rose to 96.8 percent.